Does My Loved One Need Hospice Now

-The time when hospice is appropriate is not always clear and easy.
-Many factors enter into the decision.
+Often, deciding when hospice is appropriate is not always a clear and easy decision.
+Many factors should be considered.
 To be eligible for hospice care, one must have a life expectancy measurable in months and be seeking palliative (comfort) rather than curative care.
-The life-limiting condition may be due to a specific disease or it may be due to a combination of illnesses.
-The patient may have experienced multiple emergency room visits or hospitalizations recently to treat the symptoms of the illness.
+The life-limiting condition may be due to a specific disease or a combination of illnesses.
+One may have experienced multiple emergency room visits, or recent hospitalizations to treat the symptoms of the illness.

 Making the Decision to Use Hospice

-As the course of an illness progresses despite active treatment, patients and families may begin to question the value of the treatments.
-They begin to evaluate the benefit of continued treatment in relation to its increasing burden.
-This correlation often becomes more apparent when the rate of the patient’s improvement has declined or stopped.
+As the course of an illness progresses despite active treatment, one may begin to question the value of the treatments and begin to evaluate the benefit of continued treatment in relation to its increasing burden.
+This correlation often becomes more apparent when the rate of one’s improvement has declined or stopped.

 Some Questions to Ask

-Hospice emphasizes patient autonomy and respects individual desires for active treatment.
-Answering the following questions may help patients and families decide on the care option that best suits their wishes:
+Hospice emphasizes autonomy and respects individual desires for active treatment.
+By answering the following questions, one – or one’s family – can decide on the best care option.